kylpo/react-playbook/patterns/Null-Component.md

 </_MyComponent_>
 ```

 Yes!
-Null Components should never have `children`--they'd never be rendered.
+Null Components should never have `children` - they'd never be rendered.

 ## Even Better with Tooling
 Naming conventions enable tooling.
 I've edited my vim color scheme to style Null Components similarly to comments, which further reinforces their concept, and allows me to easily skim renders and identify or ignore them.